On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

 A blockchain airdrop is a form of donation, where a coin is given to a blockchain address without further explicit expectation.
 Victor et al.\ \cite{victor2020address} present the following privacy-related airdrop approach: if a user receives an airdrop on multiple addresses and aggregates those funds within a short timeframe after the airdrop to one central address, this address can be labeled as the user's primary address.
 As such the first side-channel we consider is the \emph{Airdrop} approach.

-In our evaluation, we consider two particular instances of DeFi airdrops.
-First, the \href{https://uniswap.org/blog/uni}{Uniswap airdrop} and second, the \href{https://airdrops.io/1inch/}{1inch airdrop}.
+In our evaluation, we consider two particular instances of \DeFi airdrops: the \href{https://uniswap.org/blog/uni}{Uniswap airdrop} and \href{https://airdrops.io/1inch/}{1inch airdrop}.
 To apply Victor's heuristic, we crawl transaction data on the Ethereum network in the first seven days after an airdrop took place.